Jellybean 82; Extraordinary tales of ordinary heroism. An Iraqi Story.

 The best thing about making the jellybeans is that I get to meet some thoroughly excellent people.

-While at the CICM ASM in Sydney I was introduced to a gentleman named Wesam Al-Basaam and he had a story to tell.
+While at the CICM ASM in Sydney I was introduced to a gentleman named Wisam Al-Basaam and he had a story to tell.
 When I say gentleman I really mean gentleman.
-Wesam is a consultant intensivist at the Austin Hospital.
+Wisam is a consultant intensivist at the Austin Hospital.
 That is a pretty good job.
 It’s a very good hospital and most of us would be very happy to get a gig there.
-For Wesam the road to the Austin was serpentine, three countries, three systems, war, death, terror, trauma, uncertainty, adversity, hard work and ultimately a new start.
+For Wisam the road to the Austin was serpentine, three countries, three systems, war, death, terror, trauma, uncertainty, adversity, hard work and ultimately a new start.

 He is the sort of Australian that makes me feel like I want to be part of this country.

-Thank you Wesam.
+Thank you Wisam.
 Thanks for sharing your talents, your story and your hard earned wisdom.

 Thank you also to Rahim Alhaj and Amjad Ali Khan, playing the aptly named Common Destination from their album Ancient Sounds.
 You can find that on iTunes.
 I found it on Soundcloud where you can find all the jellybeans arranged in playlists based on themes.
 This Jellybean is in the War, Terror and Catastrophe playlist, a playlist I would rather not exist.
 But it does exist.
 War is happening.
 People are being raped.
 People are dying.